 A protective coating is only as good as the surface to which it was applied.
-To ensure the successful application of protective coatings on vessels, the use of marine temporary climate solutions are vital.
-Failure to control the environment could result in improper adhesion, premature failures and corrosion.
+To ensure the successful application of protective coatings on vessels, the use of marine temporary climate solutions is vital.
+Failure to control the environment could result in improper adhesion, premature failures, and corrosion.
 By understanding why environmental controls are important when applying protective coatings on vessels, you’ll improve the quality and efficiency of this vital maintenance task.

 How Climate Control Improves Surface Preparation and Coatings on Vessels

 Marine vessels are complex metal structures that require ongoing maintenance and repair.
 Because of temperature variations and high humidity levels in shipyards, temporary climate control solutions facilitate creating the ideal conditions for surface coating projects and eliminate risks, such as adverse weather, corrosion, and delays.
 The equipment used for marine temporary climate solutions includes indirect-fired heaters, cooling equipment, ventilation systems, and desiccant dehumidifiers to give you a completely controlled environment that optimizes the performance of paint systems.

 Elements that are important to monitor and control include: